 - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed

 At Moorgate, History is delivered as part of our Topic Curriculum which is primarily taken from the Cornerstones units.
-To find out more, please click on the picture link to the right.
+To find out more, please click on the picture link.

 - develop contextual knowledge of the location of globally significant places – both terrestrial and marine – including their defining physical and human characteristics and how these provide a geographical context for understanding the actions of processes

 - understand the processes that give rise to key physical and human geographical features of the world, how these are interdependent and how they bring about spatial variation and change over time

 - are competent in the geographical skills needed to:

 - collect, analyse and communicate with a range of data gathered through experiences of fieldwork that deepen their understanding of geographical processes